GeneralLibrary/GeneralUpdate/README.md

 **Unlimited Updates, Boundless Upgrades.**</br>

-GeneralUpdate is a cross-platform application auto-upgrade component based on .NET Standard 2.0 and released under the MIT License.</br>
+GeneralUpdate is a cross-platform application auto-upgrade component based on .NET Standard 2.0 and released under the Apache 2.0 License.</br>

 It does not rely on any UI framework, minimizing resource consumption during updates.</br>